geveh/LakeVolumes/README.md

 - "RGI2000-v7.0-o1regions.shp" (O1 regions of the RGI to aggregate lake volumes on regional level from https://doi.org/10.5067/f6jmovy5navz)
 - "VA_model.RDS" (R-object with linear regression model of *V* versus *A* distinguished by dam type)
 - "VA_data.RDS" (R-object of all non-repetitively surveyed glacial lakes)
-- "continent_dissolve.shp" (Shapefile of dissolved continent outlines)
+- "continent_dissolve.shp" (Shapefile of dissolved continent outlines from ArcGIS Hub: https://hub.arcgis.com/datasets/esri::world-continents/about)
-- "HDIofMCMC.R" (R-function to estimate the highest density interval for a given distribution)
+- "HDIofMCMC.R" (R-function to estimate the highest density interval for a given distribution, written by John K. Kruschke, available in this zip folder: https://drive.google.com/file/d/1rkpJC148LB4Hi7K-1IRKkqyED3PGWKeo/view)

 *Output*:
 - "Lakes19902020_damtype.RDS" (R-object of glacial lakes mapped by Zhang et al. (2024) in 1990 and 2020 with a posterior median and 68% HDI estimate of their volume)